Who is Flavio DeBarros?

 Being a Black Man in the Wedding Industry

 We asked Flavio about his experience being a black man in the wedding industry in today’s climate and what his thoughts were on how things have changed, or if they have.
-Flavio shared with us that in a way, COVID has helped bring inequality more to the forefront of public thought, thus, also making the Black History Month this year more significant.
+Flavio shared with us that in a way, COVID has helped bring inequality more to the forefront of public thought.
 He says, “I feel, because of COVID, people are home and hyper-focused on the news and what’s happening.
 That’s probably the best thing that could have happened for the Black Lives Matter movement and equality.
 It has helped me and other people of color get a little bit more exposure and that definitely helps overall.”
 He also used to notice that only one or two people of color were attending photography-related networking events in his community but now that is also changing for the better.

 When we asked Flavio what piece of advice he would give to another person of color starting in the wedding industry, he said— “Do the best, most professional work you possibly can because I feel that some people just expect less from people of color and some people expect less from black-owned businesses.”
 He then added “That’s the perception but it isn’t true.
 So your job is to be just amazing, blow everyone out of the water and be the best you possibly can.
 Period.”